ksrinreddy/react-with-typescript-basics-practice/README.old.md

 use case: passing Profile component as a prop to Private component and render profile component when user is loggedin, Login component(or page) when user is not logged in. get familiar with typing private and profile components.

+## Generic props

+use case: useful to specify generic type instead of absolute types when a prop accepts multiple types of variables.

+ex: if a prop accepts an array of strings, or numbers, or objects etc, specify it with generic type <T> instead of absolute types string or number etc. This will allow to pass multiple types.
+Also you can restrict the generic type if needed.